angular/angular/aio/content/guide/router.md

 <a id="basics"></a>

-## Generate an application with routing enabled
+## Generate an application

 The following command uses the Angular CLI to generate a basic Angular application with application routes.
 The application name in the following example is `routing-app`.

 <code-example format="shell" language="shell">

-ng new routing-app --routing --defaults --standalone
+ng new routing-app

 </code-example>